I am a doctor of Acupuncture and Chinese Medicine, licensed in the state of NY, with a diverse background in various Asian Medical systems.

 Over twenty-five years of Yoga and contemplative practice inform clinical care and processes of self-healing.
 My primary mentors of traditional medicine and healing have all emphasized this integration of mindbody and self-care practices for well being.

-Through formal programs of study in contemplative psychotherapy, and innovative applications of psycho-emotional healing derived from medical classics, I continue to develop effective and meaningful strategies of care.
-Affective neuroscience continues to be a primary area of research.
+Through formal programs of study in contemplative psychotherapy (mindfulness-based and compassion-focused intervention), and innovative applications of psycho-emotional healing derived from medical classics, I continue to develop effective and meaningful strategies of care.
+Affective neuroscience and trauma-informed care continue to be a primary area of research.